phemex-docs/phemex-docs.github.io/source/includes/_contract.md

 GET /public/products
 ```

-* USDT-M perpetual contracts using USDT as margin.
+* USDⓈ-M perpetual contracts using USDT or USDC as margin.
 * You can find products info with hedged mode under node 'perpProductsV2'.
 * Contract risklimit information are defined in `.riskLimitsV2[]`.
 * Contract which delisted has status with 'Delisted' .